How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 2. Find Content Marketing Blog Topics Using Webmaster Tools

-Webmaster tools apart from showing Search performance of the website are a treasure trove if other insights as well.
-In addition to serving as a source of truth for your search campaigns data points, SEO strategies, analysis and reporting, they can also help your find content topics that you can publish.
+Webmaster tools are a treasure trove of other insights, apart from showing a website’s search performance.
+In addition to serving as a source of truth for your search campaign data points, SEO strategies, analysis, and reporting, they can also help you find content topics that you can publish.

-The idea: We will use this topic/URL to find keywords that your page is ranking for.
-Then, we’ll figure out the keywords tangentially related to your original topic.
+The idea: We will use this topic/URL to find keywords for which your page ranks.
+Then, we’ll figure out the keywords related to your original topic.
 We will then use these keywords to spin up new content topics and link the page in the topic cluster.

-Why: Search engines crawls your live pages in regular intervals and determine what kind of queries your content is suitable to rank for.
+Why: Search engines crawl your live pages regularly and determine what kind of queries your content is suitable to rank for.
 It then indexes your content and finally ranks it for relevant queries.
-While this is done, your page ranks for queries that directly related to your topic/content.
+While this is done, your page ranks for queries directly related to your topic/content.
 It also ranks (generally at a much lower position for queries) that are not directly related to your topic.
-These tangential queries are safe for you to take on a new content topic without cannibalizing your own existing content.
+These tangential queries are safe for you to take on a new content topic without cannibalizing your existing content.

 Step 1: Identify a Parent Topic/High Volume Keyword

-Find a parent topic your client is passionate about/ you think has potential to give returns on search.
-You can also take up any page that is ranking primarily for a keyword that has high search volume.
+Find a parent topic your client is passionate about/thinks has the potential to give returns on search.
+You can also take up any page ranking primarily for a keyword with high search volume.

-To do this, enter the seed keyword in search console’s “Page” filter using the “URLs containing” option.
-Take a time frame which has max data.
+To do this, enter the seed keyword in the search console’s “Page” filter using the “URLs containing” option.
+Take a time frame that has maximum data.

-in Images: This was for a client, where they were offering general information, guides, alternatives and other stuff about SPSS (PC software).
+in Images: This was for a client who offered general information, guides, alternatives, and other stuff about SPSS (PC software).

 filtering pages and queries using URL containing page filter in Google search console.

-Alternatively, you can sort the pages field and see the top pages receiving traffic.
+Alternatively, you can sort the pages field and see which top pages receive the most traffic.
 Select one of the pages from here.
-You can decide to pick a page if the topic is evergreen, or you think expanding on it can bring you sustained traffic over the time.
+You can decide to pick a page if the topic is evergreen or if you think expanding on it can bring you sustained traffic over time.

 find top pages for finding new keywords and new content topics in Google search console

-Find top pages and from the list choose page.
-Select a page that has a seed keyword that has high volume.
-You can also go by sorting by impressions and see which top page has highest difference between impressions and clicks.
+Find the top pages and choose a page from the list.
+Select a page with a high-volume seed keyword.
+You can also sort by impressions and see which top page has the highest difference between impressions and clicks.

-Step 2: Add filters and sort data in search console
+Step 2: Add filters and sort data in the search console

-After you select a particular URL or a topic that has Mutiple URLs, you can see the queries, impressions, position and other data.
+After selecting a particular URL or a topic with multiple URLs, you can see the queries, impressions, positions, and other data.

-• Make sure that the position tab is selected so that you can view the rows with position data.
+• Ensure that the position tab is selected so you can view the rows with position data.

 • On the right-hand side, you will see filtering options.
 Select the filter and choose impressions to view as a filter there.

-• Select the filter condition as “Greater than”.
+• Select the filter condition “Greater than.”
 Look at queries where impressions > some relative value.
-I have entered 100 here, so that i can see the impressions that are greater than 100.
+I have entered 100 here so that I can see the impressions that are greater than 100.

 filtering queries by impressions and sorting by position in search console